The English phrasal verb TAKE IN has the following meanings:

 - I took in a stray dog last week.

-- Can you take in any more international students when they visit next month?
+- Can you take in any international students when they visit us next month?

 3. Take in = to deceive someone

-(transitive) To make someone believe something that is not true
+(transitive) To make someone believe something that is not true.
+The person will usually try to gain your trust in order to deceive you.

 - Those con artists took in a lot of people.